-AMPS was released in 1983 using the 800-MHz to 900-MHz frequency band and the 30 kHz bandwidth for each channel as a fully automated mobile telephone service.
+AMPS was released in 1983 using the 800-MHz to 900-MHz frequency band and the 30 Hz bandwidth for each channel as a fully automated mobile telephone service.
 It was the first standardized cellular service in the world and is currently the most widely used standard for cellular communications.
 Designed for use in cities, AMPS later expanded to rural areas.
 It maximized the cellular concept of frequency reuse by reducing radio power output.
-The AMPS telephones (or handsets) have the familiar telephone-style user interface and are compatible with any AMPS base station.
-This makes mobility between service providers (roaming) simpler for subscribers.
-Limitations associated with AMPS include:
+The AMPS telephones (or handsets) have the familiar telephone-style user service providers (roaming) simpler for subscribers.
+Limitations associated with AMPS polater expanded with AMPS polater expansion explores (polater expanded explores expl